-Submissions for Issue 7 will open January 15th until May 15th.
+Submissions for Issue 8 are open from August 1st until Nov 2nd.
 Please read guidelines below.

 Book review submissions are open year round.